tusharpamnani/shardeum-ticketing-platform/README.md

 ## 📖 How to Use

 ### 1. Connect Your Wallet
-- Click "Connect Wallet" on the landing page
+- Click "Launch App" on the landing page
 - Approve MetaMask connection
 - Ensure you're on the Shardeum network

-### 2. Create a Group
+### 2. Browse Events
-- Click "Create Group" from the dashboard
+- View available events on the main dashboard
+- See event details including price, date, and capacity
-- Enter group name and description
+- Filter and sort events as needed
-- Add members by entering their wallet addresses
-- Submit to create the group

-### 3. Add Expenses
+### 3. Purchase Tickets
-- Select a group from your dashboard
-- Click "Add Expense"
-- Enter expense details (description, amount, who paid)
-- Choose split method (equal or custom)
-- Select members to split with
+- Select an event you're interested in
-- Submit the expense
+- Click "Register Now" to start the purchase process

-### 4. Settle Payments
-- View your balance in the group dashboard
-- If you owe money (negative balance), click "Settle Payment"
+- Fill in your registration details
 - Confirm the SHM transaction in MetaMask
-- Payment will be sent directly to the creditor
+- Receive your ticket instantly

+### 4. Manage Tickets
+- View all your purchased tickets in "Your Collection"
+- See transaction details and purchase dates
+- Access event information for your tickets

 ## 🔧 API Integration

-The application uses the official Shardeum JSON-RPC API methods:
+The application uses the Shardeum blockchain for:

 ### Core Methods Used
 - `eth_chainId` - Get network chain ID
 - `eth_gasPrice` - Get current gas prices
 - `eth_getBalance` - Check wallet balances
-- `eth_getTransactionCount` - Get transaction nonces
-- `eth_estimateGas` - Estimate transaction gas
-- `eth_sendTransaction` - Send SHM payments
+- `eth_sendTransaction` - Process ticket purchases
-- `eth_getTransactionReceipt` - Check transaction status
+- `eth_getTransactionReceipt` - Verify purchase status

 ### Shardeum-Specific Methods
 - `shardeum_getNetworkAccount` - Network configuration